New Year: Historical European new year dates

-Southward equinox day (usually September 22) was "New Year's Day" in the French Republican Calendar, which was in use from 1793 to 1805.
+A more unusual case is France, which observed the Northern autumn equinox day (usually September 22) as "New Year's Day" in the French Republican Calendar, which was in use from 1793 to 1805.
 This was primidi Vendémiaire, the first day of the first month.

 Adoptions of January 1

 It took quite a long time before January 1 again became the universal or standard start of the civil year.
 The years of adoption of January 1 as the new year are as follows:

 March 1 was the first day of the numbered year in the Republic of Venice until its destruction in 1797, and in Russia from 988 until 1492 (Anno Mundi 7000 in the Byzantine calendar).
 September 1 was used in Russia from 1492 (A.M.
-7000) until the adoption of the Anno Domini notation in 1700 via a December 1699 decree of Tsar Peter I.
+7000) until the adoption of both the Anno Domini notation and 1 January as New Year's Day, with effect from 1700, via December 1699 decrees (1735, 1736) of Tsar Peter I.

-Time zones

-Because of the division of the globe into time zones, the new year moves progressively around the globe as the start of the day ushers in the New Year.
-The first time zone to usher in the New Year, just west of the International Date Line, is located in the Line Islands, a part of the nation of Kiribati, and has a time zone 14 hours ahead of UTC.
-All other time zones are 1 to 25 hours behind, most in the previous day (December 31); on American Samoa and Midway, it is still 11 PM on December 30.
-These are among the last inhabited places to observe New Year.
-However, uninhabited outlying US territories Howland Island and Baker Island are designated as lying within the time zone 12 hours behind UTC, the last places on earth to see the arrival of January 1.
-These small coral islands are found about midway between Hawaii and Australia, about 1,000 miles west of the Line Islands.
-This is because the International Date Line is a composite of local time zone arrangements, which winds through the Pacific Ocean, allowing each locale to remain most closely connected in time with the nearest or largest or most convenient political and economic locales with which each associate.
-By the time Howland Island sees the new year, it is 2 AM on January 2 in the Line Islands of Kiribati.